Skip to content

 Supermarket Solar Panels in the UK: What Aldi, IKEA and Lidl Actually Sell

 Thousands of people search for Aldi, IKEA and Lidl solar panels every month.
-Here's what each retailer genuinely offers in the UK today, what's coming, and what to buy instead if you want solar now.
+Here's what each retailer genuinely offers in the UK today, what's coming, and where the law actually stands before you spend anything.

 Affiliate links: This page contains links to products.
 If you buy through our links we may earn a commission — at no extra cost to you.
 Full disclosure →